Visualizing Life in a 3°C Warmer World

 What a 3°C global temperature rise will look like

-To help visualize what a 3°C world looks like, the Economist presents a 16-minute film that shows how disastrous this temperature rise could be.
-People worldwide will feel the 3°C’s effects differently worldwide, and no one will be safe.
-From prolonged heatwaves, droughts, and extreme weather, these events will all become common and severe.
+To help visualise what a 3°C world looks like, The Economist presents a 16-minute film that shows how disastrous this temperature rise could be.
+People worldwide will feel the effects of 3°C differently, and no one will be safe.
+These events will become common and severe due to prolonged heat waves, droughts, and extreme weather.

 In Dhaka, a 3°C temperature will create deadly ‘wet-bulb temperatures’ where it will be impossible for people to cool themselves.
 No measure of climate adaptation will be sufficient, and the only way to survive is to leave the area.

 Some cities in Pakistan and the United Arab Emirates are already experiencing these fatal wet-bulb temperatures.
-The tropics, Persian Gulf, parts of Mexico and the south-eastern United States could also reach dangerous hot-bulb temperatures by the end of the century.
+By the end of the century, the tropics, the Persian Gulf, parts of Mexico, and the southeastern United States could also reach dangerous hot-bulb temperatures.

 High temperatures will alter migration patterns, and climate disasters exacerbate why people migrate to other countries.
 In a 3°C world, tens of millions of people will be displaced by disasters made worse by climate change.

-Water will become a highly contested resource and will become a source of conflict for many nations.
+Water will become a highly contested resource and a source of conflict for many nations.

 Watch the 16-minute video below: